Z1R343L/curiously/docs/source/index.rst

       requests
     - Powerful; curious exposes every layer of interaction with the Discord API for your usage
     - async; Based on top off the ``curio`` or ``trio`` libraries for a pleasant async experience.
+    - Stable; curious-based bots can stay up for months on end without reboots, memory leaks or other such issues.

 Installation